ChiragKotian/ChiragKotian/README.md

 ### Glad to see you here!!!

 ## About me:
-Experienced and passionate electronics enthusiast with a strong track record in designing and constructing intricate electronic circuits and seamlessly integrating them with microcontrollers.
-Proficient in developing innovative IoT projects, some of which have been selected to represent my educational institutions at the district and national levels.
-Skilled in working with drones and proficient in utilizing the Robot Operating System (ROS).
-Extensive expertise in utilizing popular microcontrollers like Arduino, single-board computers like Raspberry Pi, and an extensive range of shields and sensors.
-Proficient in coding in C++ and Python to create robust and efficient solutions.
-Well-versed in 3D CAD modelling and 3D printing techniques.
-Additionally, possess solid experience with MATLAB and Simulink.
+Electrical Engineering graduate from IIT Tirupati with a minor in Management, combining deep technical expertise in robotics, embedded systems, and drone technologies with strong leadership and project execution capabilities.
+Proficient in developing real-time control systems and modular robotic platforms, with hands-on experience in PX4 autopilot, ROS/ROS2 frameworks, and embedded hardware platforms like Raspberry Pi, STM32, ESP32 and Arduino, both as standalone systems and in fully integrated architectures.
+Completed research internships through the prestigious MITACS program (Canada) and at IIT Gandhinagar, while leading award-winning interdisciplinary teams at Inter-IIT Tech Meets.
+Skilled in C++, Python, PCB design, and communication interfaces including I2C, SPI, and CAN.

 <br/>